 “User” means any employee, secondee, agent, supplier visitor and contractor engaged by the Client who registers and/or use the Sitepass Platform and who in any way uses the Sitepass Platform, any Course, the Materials, or any of the Services.

 “User Data” means any data, about or relating to, a User (including Personal Information) which:

 a) is provided by the User to Sitepass while using the Sitepass Platform;

 b) Sitepass collects or records through the performance of any Services; or

-c) is input into the Sitepass Platform or processed or generated using the Sitepass Platform by, or on behalf of, a User creating a User Profile, and which is stored by the Sitepass Platform.
+c) is input into the Sitepass Platform or processed or generated using the Sitepass Platform by, or on behalf of, a User creating a User Profile, a Visitor, Contractor or Supplier which is stored by the Sitepass Platform.

 “User Profile” means the profile created by a User when the User creates a Sitepass Platform account and uploads details about themselves including but not limited to: full name, date of birth, address, medical information, qualifications, credentials, certifications, copies of licences, passports and other information that may be relevant or required by the User).